brendanberg/L/concepts/index.md

 # L Programming Language Concepts and Motivations

-This document is a rambling collection of half-baked ideas, unexplored leads, inspirations, ---, and ---.
+This document is a rambling collection of half-baked ideas, unexplored leads, inspirations, rants, and blind attempts to make sense of an evolving programming language.

 ## Simplicity

 Some features of a simple language and how to get them.
 I don't really agree with all this, but it's a neat start.

 - Values vs. final, persistent collections
 - Functions are just stateless methods